uwcirg/mPOWEr_Valley_Docs/ValleySetup.md

 The only mandatory method for an Opauth strategy is `public function request()`.
 This is the function that handles the authentication with the authentication provider.

 You are free to include other methods if the authentication process requires several round-trips.
 By declaring a method public, it will be reachable directly through HTTP via http://path_to_opauth/STRATEGY/METHOD_NAME.

+## OAuth Scopes and User Identity
+The implementation of SMART specifications in this area likely varies by EHR vendor.
+Determining the identity of the user logged in is important, since we need to differentiate between patients (MyChart Login) and clinicians (Hyperspace start).

+### SMART Specs Overview
+**The SMART specs give an overview of how to access user data:**

+*Scopes for requesting identity data

+Some apps need to authenticate the clinical end-user.
+This can be accomplished by requesting a pair of OpenID Connect scopes: openid and profile.

+When these scopes are requested (and the request is granted), the app will receive an id_token that comes alongside the access token.

+This token must be validated according to the OIDC specification.
+To learn more about the user, the app should treat the “profile” claim as the URL of a FHIR resource representing the current user.
+This will be a resource of type Patient, Practitioner, or RelatedPerson.*

+**In addition, they provide information about the `User` scope:**

+*User-level scopes allow access to specific data that a user can access.
+Note that this isn’t just data about the user; it’s data available to that user.
+User-level scopes take the form: user/:resourceType.(read|write|*).*